 And if that works for you, then good for you.

 I am not the keto police, and I never will be:)

 We are all made differently, and what works for one person may be a disaster for another.

 So, if you’ve tried keto and it wasn’t for you, then mark that down as progress; you’re one step closer to finding what works.

 Remember that finding your way to optimal health is about more than just the food on your plate.

-If you’re unhappy in other areas of life, like your career or finances, or you are struggling with a lousy relationship, you’re going to have a harder time getting to your goal than someone who has found a balance.
+If you’re unhappy in other areas of life, like your career or finances, or struggling with a lousy relationship, you’re going to have a more challenging time getting to your goal than someone who has found a balance.

 Nourish your mind, your body, and take care of yourself first.